-To cultivate human resources with flexible thinking and high ethical standards together with a high degree of expertise, mainly in real estate and finance, MIM introduces essential knowledge and skills through on-thejob-training (OJT) and conventional training to improve staff effectiveness, to clarify company issues and to constantly improve management methods.
-MIM conducts a semi-annual staff assessment program - "Personnel Assessment and Feedback" as a core component of our talent development strategy.
+To cultivate human resources with flexible thinking and high ethical standards together with a high degree of expertise, mainly in real estate and finance, MIM introduces essential knowledge and skills through on-the-job-training (OJT) and conventional training.
+In addition, in order to improve staff effectiveness, to clarify company issues and to constantly improve management methods, MIM conducts a semi-annual staff assessment program - "Personnel Assessment and Feedback" as a core component of our talent development strategy.

 MIM also subsidizes the expense for acquiring licenses and qualifications by public and private organizations necessary for work to improve employees' skills as professionals in the real estate fund business.

-(Qualifications held by employees as of the end of March 2022)
+(Qualifications held by employees as of the end of March 2023)

-- ARES Certified Master: 11
+- ARES Certified Master: 8

 - Real Estate Appraiser: 3

-- Real Estate Transaction Agent: 10
+- Real Estate Transaction Agent: 8

 - Certified Building Administrator: 2

 - Certified Public Accountant: 4

 - Chartered Member of Securities Analysts Association of Japan: 1